SlackinJack/localai-chat/README.md

 **Working: enough for me**

-Very basic CLI tool for LocalAI, written in Python3
+Very basic CLI chatbot for LocalAI, written in Python3.

 *Please Note:*

-This was created for specific personal tasks.
+This project was created for specific personal tasks.

-(For now) it will only be updated according to my needs, and adjusted to the environment I am using this in.
+It will only be adjusted to the environment that I am using this in.

 Goals are only "nice to haves".